Repeated measurements on non-replicable systems and their consequences for Unruh-DeWitt detectors: Explicit calculation of tight and loose bounds for and

 describing

 integrals, namely $\mathcal{C}_{2,1}(N_1,L)$ and $\mathcal{C}_{2,2}(N_1,L)$.
 Performing the substitution \eqref{app:products}, both integrals are mapped into $(\mathfrak{I}_{N_1,L})^2$.
-This can also be seen by means of the Young tableau~\footnote{The difference between a Young diagram and tableau is that the boxes are respectively empty or filled with labels.}
+This can also be seen by means of the Young tableau~\footnote{The difference between the names Young diagram and tableau is only a matter of whether the boxes are empty or filled with labels.}

 for which the only cyclic permutation is $\mathfrak{I}_{N_1,L}\mathfrak{I}_{L,N_1}=(\mathfrak{I}_{N_1,L})^2$.
 Finally, using Eq.~\eqref{app:formal_ineq} we get

 when read on $P(L|N_1)$, the above inequality gives